sebajara/sebajara.github.io/_posts/2020-08-6-scraping-recipes.md

 In general, I used <code>scrapy</code> to parse the pages html.
 Selectors make very easy to extract content using both
 <code>.css()</code> and <code>.xpath()</code> methods.
-If you "Inspect"
+On your web
-the elements on the page, it is easy to what some unique combination of classes and ids that map to the content I want.
-The "View Page Source" on Firefox is also useful to double check.
+broser, you can "Inspect" the elements on the target page, and using combination of classes and is always possible to find some query that extracts the desired content.
+Also, the "View Page Source" option is useful for double checking.

-One thing was special "non-fancy" pages.
-It turned out that the only way to obtain the detail nutrional information was by running a javascript.
-I used the strategy depicted in [towardsdatascience](https://towardsdatascience.com/data-science-skills-web-scraping-javascript-using-python-97a29738353f) using <code>selenium.webdriver</code> to access the output of the script from python.
-It works, but makes scraping quite slow.
+Something special about "non-fancy" pages, is that to obtain the detail nutrional information we must run a javascript.
+I could not find a way to do this within <code>scrapy</code> , so I used the strategy depicted in [towardsdatascience](https://towardsdatascience.com/data-science-skills-web-scraping-javascript-using-python-97a29738353f) using <code>selenium.webdriver</code>.
+While tt works, it also makes the process way slower than parsing just the html.

-Here is the main code for parsing one recipe page.
+Here is the main code for scraping one recipe page.
 You can find the whole script [here](https://raw.githubusercontent.com/sebajara/sebajara.github.io/master/python/2020_08_06_allrecipes_scrap.py).
-You would need to adjust the variables at the top to decide what range of ids to parse, and the output folder for duming the json file.
-I suggest to use begin with a small range.
+You would need to adjust the variables at the top of the script, to define what range of ids to scrap.
+The output will be dumped as a json file.

 ```python
 def parse_page(id, usewebdriver=False):